Create a Recipe from Your Session

 Each person using the recipe gets their own private session, so no data is shared between users, and nothing links back to your original session.

-You can start a session with a recipe file in two ways:
+You can start a session with a recipe file in the following ways:

 - Run the recipe once and exit: